-When I read the message from the lady who told me I have a brother, lets call her Judy, she also included memories she had of my birth mom.
+When I read the message from the lady who told me I have a brother, let’s call her Judy, she also included memories she had of my birth mom.
 She wrote that my birth mom enjoyed swimming with her, and she loved horses.
-My mind reeled back to my birth mom’s non-identifying information my adoptive parents were given by the adoption agency.
+My mind reeled back to my birth mom’s non-identifying information and a sense that my adoptive parents were given by the adoption agency.
 “Hobbies: swimming and horseback riding.”

 Turns out my birth mom found a special bond with Judy.
 I know this because my birth mom chose to write down the two activities she did with Judy on a form she had to fill out to give away her daughter.
 Before talking to Judy about my birth mother and brother, I was very sad because I thought my birth mother had led an extremely dark, sad life.
 Based on the stories told to me by the bar owner’s daughter, my birth mother could not do anything on her own except take care of a bar.
 She couldn’t even take care of herself.

 Judy was astonished to hear the description the bar owner and her daughter gave my birth mother and proceeded to paint another picture– a picture that proves my birth mother had days filled with joy and laughter as well.
 I have learned my birth mom played the role of a big sister, and a fun one at times.
 Judy remembers my birth mom went with her to her first movie in a movie theater, Mary Poppins.
 Judy remembers painting horse pictures with my birth mom and going swimming with her.
 She remembers my birth mom loved buying and wearing nice jewelry, a trait that I inherited.
 My birth mom made an impression in Judy’s life and a positive one at that.